Enforcement and Compliance, International Trade Administration, U.S. Department of Commerce.

-The merchandise covered by the order is certain hot-rolled steel flat products.
+The merchandise covered by the order is hot-rolled steel.
 For a complete description of the scope of the order, see the Preliminary Decision Memorandum.

 Commerce is conducting this review in accordance with section 751(a)(l)(A) of the Tariff Act of 1930, as amended (the Act).
-For each of the subsidy programs found countervailable, we preliminarily determine that there is a subsidy, i.e., a government-provided financial contribution that gives rise to a benefit to the recipient, and that the subsidy is specific.
+For each of the subsidy programs found countervailable, we preliminarily find that there is a subsidy, i.e., a government-provided financial contribution that gives rise to Start Printed Page 67928a benefit to the recipient, and that the subsidy is specific.

 Preliminary Results of Review

-In accordance with 19 CFR 351.224(b)(4)(i), we calculated individual subsidy rates for Hyundai Steel and POSCO.
-For the POR, we preliminarily determine that the net subsidy rates for the producers/exporters under review to be as follows:
+In accordance with 19 CFR 351.224(b)(4)(i), we calculated a subsidy rate for Hyundai Steel.
+For the POR, we preliminarily find that the net subsidy rate for the producers/exporters under review to be as follows:

 |Company||Subsidy rate (percent